Table of contents

 Marketing project management is the structured planning, coordination and execution of marketing tasks and campaigns.
 It involves defining goals, assigning roles, managing timelines and tracking progress – all to ensure marketing work delivers real business value.

 When marketing projects are managed properly, less time and money are wasted on duplicated work, unclear briefs or last-minute fixes.
-Clear goals and workflows mean your team spends more time delivering and less time untangling chaos — which ultimately means better returns.
+Clear goals and workflows mean your team spends more time delivering and less time on project admin, which ultimately means better returns.

 LEMA (Logic, Explicitness, Memorability, Actionability) gives teams a simple structure to follow, ensuring marketing projects are well-planned, clearly communicated, easy to track and actually get done.
 It’s built for real-world use, especially in high-stakes, multi-team environments.